All Darkness Met

-All Darkness Met is a novel by Glen Cook published in 1980.

-Plot summary

-All Darkness Met is the third book in the Dread Empire series.
+All Darkness Met is a novel by Glen Cook published in 1980, and the third book in the Dread Empire series.

 Reception

 Greg Costikyan reviewed All Darkness Met in Ares Magazine #5 and commented that "Each of the books is enjoyable in its own right, although the last seems somewhat rushed toward the end – as if Cook were tempted to expand into a fourth book, but realized that he must tie up all of the remaining plot elements in the third."